New Technology Makes Resident Connections, Communications Easy

 Games are just one example of the on-demand activities available through LifeShare Technologies.
 The campus-wide system is designed to enrich residents’ living experiences and help them stay better connected with family and friends.

-Large televisions in independent living, assistant living and memory care play videos, music, faith programs, news, weather and podcasts.
+Large televisions in independent living, assisted living and memory care play videos, music, faith programs, news, weather and podcasts.
 The technology also displays photos, menus, activity calendars, announcements, birthdays and memorial recognitions.

 “Both residents and staff are responding well to this new communication system, especially since it’s so easy use.
 Everyone loves seeing photos from all the events and activities happening in and out of our community,” Romick said.